-At the table the question of the meaning of Babel and the confounding of tongues was asked and The Master said it meant the confusion of ideas, each one having his own idea and this brought destruction.
-Also, the meaning of Babylon was asked and The Master said Babylon signified the old religions, as Jerusalem signified the New Dispensation.
-A comparison of the words in English, similar to many Persian words, was made by The Master and he said the Persians were the old Aryan race starting beyond the Oxim sea(?).
+Arising early I went into the living room where the Master meets confounding of tongues was asked and the Master said it meant the confusion of ideas, each one having his own idea and this brought destruction.
+Also, the meaning of Babylon was asked and the Master said Babylon signified the old religions, as Jerusalem signified the New Dispensation.
+A comparison of the words in English similar to many Persian words was made by the Master and he said the Persians were the old Aryan race starting beyond the Euxine Sea.
 As they increased they pushed west to Persia, then to Constantinople; from there over Europe and then to America.
-The origin of the North American Indian was asked and The Master said they came from the eastern side of Asia when the land between western America and Asia (Siberia) was connected.
-There has been much more lend than there is now.
+The origin of the North American Indian was asked and the Master said they came from the eastern side of Asia when the land between western America and Asia (Siberia) was connected.
+There has been much more land than there is now. $\{\{p31\}\}$